nanobot248/ssltools/README.md

 ```
 ### Verify Certificates
 Use `verify-certificates.py` to verify PEM-formatted certificates provided on standard input.
 The certificates are parsed and verified against the system-wide CA certificates (/etc/ssl/certs/ca-certificates.crt).
+Like `get-ssl.certificate-chain.py`, the command supports filtering via JSONPath and JSON pointer, as well as unwrapping.
+In standard mode, it will add a `verificationValid` property to each certificate that tells whether the certificate could be verified against the local CAs and the the other certificates in the chain.
+With `--only`, only `valid` or `invalid` certificates will be printed.

 ```
 usage: verify-certificates.py [-h] [--summary] [--only {valid,invalid}]